scottbedard/twister/README.md

 #### `parse`

 Convert a single piece of puzzle notation to a turn object.
 This method is generally used to interact with the [`execute`](#execute) method, but is also useful for testing if notation is valid.
+To parse a turn in reverse, provide `true` as the second argument.

 ```js
 const turn = puzzle.parse('R')